USS Woodpecker: Western Pacific service

-On 1 July, the minesweeper got underway for Sasebo where she remained until 18 July, when she departed for Minamata, Japan.
+On 1 July, the minesweeper got underway for Sasebo, where she remained until 18 July, when she departed for Minamata, Japan.
 Woodpecker spent four days at Minamata and five days at Yokosuka before returning to Sasebo on 1 August.
 She remained at her home port until 9 September, when she began a two-day round-trip voyage to Pohang, Korea.

 Woodpecker departed Sasebo on 13 October, bound for Hong Kong.
 On 29 October, she set course for Okinawa and remained at Buckner Bay until 6 November, when she sailed for her home port.
 During December, Woodpecker visited Kure and Hiroshima, Japan, before returning to Sasebo on 11 December, for the remainder of 1960.

-The ship spent the first part of 1961, undergoing various inspections, overhaul, and refresher training at Yokosuka.
+The ship spent the first part of 1961, undergoing various inspections, overhauls, and refresher training at Yokosuka.
 From 18 to 25 July, Woodpecker made a "People-to-People" visit to Maizuru and Tsuruga Wan, Japan.
 During August and September, the ship took part in exercises with the Republic of Korea Navy and the Japanese Maritime Self Defense Force.
 This was followed by a rest and rehabilitation run to Hong Kong and a period in dry dock ending on 30 November.
 Woodpecker finished the year 1961, in the area of Fukuoka Wan and Iwakuni, Japan, conducting two plane hunts, with one success.

 Woodpecker spent 1962, in much the same manner as the previous year.
 During January, she transported an explosive ordnance disposal (EOD) team to Ikishima, Japan.
 A period of exercises and inspections followed, along with a "People-to-People" visit to Tokuyama and Shimonoseki, Japan, in July.
 From October through December, Woodpecker underwent an overhaul at Sasebo followed by mine countermeasures refresher training.

 An exciting episode in Woodpeckers career occurred on 24 February 1962, in Japan's Inland Sea.
 A fire fighting team from the ship joined one from in fighting and extinguishing a raging fire in the engine room of Daiyu Maru.

 From 2 through 25 January 1963, Woodpecker conducted refresher training at Yokosuka, Japan.
 She closed the month with a "People-to-People" visit to Kobe, Japan.
 The ship spent February and March, participating in combined operations "Minex" with the navies of Korea and Japan.
 After several inspections and port visits, Woodpecker entered dry dock in mid-September, at Sasebo.
 On 1 November, the ship took part in Operation "Yellow Bird" in Lingayen Gulf, off Luzon in the Philippines.
 Following a rest and recreation at Hong Kong, Woodpecker joined in Operation "Big Dipper" in Taiwanese waters which kept her busy through the end of the year.

 Woodpecker began 1964, by taking part in Operation "Polar Bear" at Chinhae, Korea, and then participated in Exercise "Back Pack" at Taiwan from 28 February to 8 March.
 She devoted the remainder of the year to several inspections, upkeep, and overhaul at Subic Bay, Philippines, and at Sasebo, Japan.